LibCrowds/docs/docs/setup/configuring-libcrowds.md

 ### Optional Settings

-The following can be added to enable additional functionality.
+The following can be added to the configuration file to enable additional functionality.

 ### analytics